Learn about our aid response to the Nepal Earthquake

 Reporting child protection concerns

 If you’re faced with an immediate concern for the safety or wellbeing of a child or young person, please choose from our list of useful services that can assist you.
-You can also find out how important crucial child protection is to our work by reading Save the Children’s Child Protection policy.
+You can also find out how important crucial child protection is to our work by reading Save the Children’s Child Safeguarding policy.